lmansfieldPC/iOSAppDevelopment/lab3.md

 # Lab 3

+## Advice: Work with a partner, ask questions, and refer to the notes!
+[Class Notes 2](https://github.com/lmansfieldPC/iOSAppDevelopment/blob/main/Class_Notes2.md)

 ### Getting Started:
 Create a new playground in Xcode and name it `Lab2_ArraysAndDictionaries`.
+If you don't have Xcode yet, user

 1. **Warm-Up**: Review constants and variables.